LambdaLabsML/diffusion-from-scratch/05-cifar10/README.md

 ## (B) More channels

 By increasing the number of channels in our model, we can improve the quality of the generated images.
+Let's double the number of channels in our models from 16 to 32.

 ```python
 class Model(torch.nn.Module):